Seated on Mingfeng Mountain 10 kilometers east of Kunming, it is the largest pure copper temple existing in China at present.

 The Garden of Yunnan Bronze Culture lies in a quiet forest.
 It is a mirror of the Dian Kingdom and a reflection of the society on several aspects of that time.
 In the building is displayed the Seal of Dian King Political Evidence.

-There is a cowries bronze container, which showed that there was already a surplus value in the Dian Kingdom and the sea shell cowries already prevailed in Dian society as money.
-The king and his officials could collect cowries and stored in the container and this container can be considered the forefather of Bank of China.
+There is a cowries bronze container, which showed that there was already a surplus-value in the Dian Kingdom and the seashell cowries already prevailed in Dian society as money.
+The king and his officials could collect cowries and stored in the container and this container can be considered the forefather of the Bank of China.

-The bronze ox heads (single head and three heads) were discovered at Lijiashan Mountain in 1972 and also used as offerings to the god and ancestors in the Dian Kingdom and it is the evidence of religion in the ancient time.
+The bronze ox heads (single head and three heads) were discovered at Lijiashan Mountain in 1972 and also used as offerings to the god and ancestors in the Dian Kingdom and it is evidence of religion in ancient times.

-The bronze pillow in shape of ox horns with eight smaller horns on the front side was discovered at Lijiashan Mountain in 1972 and used as a massage pillow in the ancient time and it shows the medical science of Dian Kingdom.
+The bronze pillow in the shape of ox horns with eight smaller horns on the front side was discovered at Lijiashan Mountain in 1972 and used as a massage pillow in ancient times and it shows the medical science of the Dian Kingdom.

 Yongle Bronze Bell

 On the top of the Phoenix, Singing Hill stands a towering pavilion.
 This is the Bell Pavilion where the famous ancient Yongle Bronze Bell is hung.
 The bell pavilion was built in 1983 and is 29 meters high.
 The third floor of the pavilion is a good place to enjoy a wonderful view of Dianchi Lake and the whole of Kunming city.

 The bell pavilion is composed of 3 stories, each has 12 prop upturning eave horns and thus 3 stories have 36 prop upturning eave horns like a flock of flying phoenixes.